3dcitydb/3dcitydb-docs/source/impexp/db-operations/db-bbox.rst

 This dialog lets you calculate the 2D bounding box of the city objects stored in the database.
-The bounding box is useful, for instance, as input to spatial filters in CityGML imports and exports as well as KML/COLLADA/glTF exports (see documentation of the corresponding operations).
+The bounding box is useful, for instance, as spatial filter for the different import and export operations of the Importer/Exporter (see documentation of the corresponding operations) or for use in external tools.

 .. figure:: /media/impexp_gui_calc_boundingbox_fig.png
    :name: impexp_gui_calc_boundingbox_fig